Nothing Great About Britain

 Nothing Great About Britain is the debut studio album by British rapper Slowthai.
 It was released on 17 May 2019 via Method Records.
 The album features guest appearances from British rappers Jaykae and Skepta, as well as production credits from Kwes Darko, Mura Masa and punk rock band Slaves.

 Nothing Great About Britain was released to widespread critical acclaim.
 At Metacritic, which assigns a normalised rating out of 100 based on reviews from mainstream critics, the album has received a score of 82, based on 15 reviews.

 Background and release

 The album title was announced on 22 February 2019 following the premiere of single "Peace of Mind".
 The album's artwork, tracklisting and release date were then announced by slowthai amidst his UK tour on 28 March 2019.

 The album's lead single "Doorman", a collaboration with electronic music producer Mura Masa, was released on 19 November 2018; shortly after its premiere as BBC Radio 1 DJ Annie Mac's Hottest Record.
 The second single, "Peace of Mind", was released on 19 February 2019; shortly after its premiere as BBC Radio 1 DJ Phil Taggart's Hottest Record.
 Third single, "Gorgeous", was released on 28 March 2019; shortly after its premiere on Julie Adenuga's Beats 1 show.
 The title track was released as the album's fourth single on 3 May 2019.
 A music video for "Inglorious", featuring Skepta, was released on 16 May 2019.

+Artwork

+The album’s artwork was released to the public amidst his UK tour on the 28th of March 2019.
+The cover features the now demolished Berkeley House in Northampton.